Friday, September 30, 2016

 After leaving Bubbie In Cimarron, we headed back to Angel Fire and enjoyed some beer and calzone from a local joint.
 We spent the rest of the evening relaxing at he RV resort - hung out at the lodge listening to Dale and Gayle (live music), enjoyed being the only ones in the very large hot tub where we watched the sun go down, then headed to the firepit to enjoy adult beverages until about 10 p.m.
 We probably shouldn't have stayed up that late as we had to hit the road so early the next day - July 4th!

-We got up in the morning (to temps in the 30's!) and cooked up some leftover pork chops and eggs in Mabel - I love that we have a functioning kitchen with fridge - makes breakfast easy and relaxing.
+We got up in the morning (to temps in the 30's!) and cooked up some leftover pork chops and eggs in Mabel - I love that we have a functioning kitchen with fridge - makes breakfast easy.

 Leaving Angel Fire, even when it was overcast, it was still pretty.
 At each drop in elevation I was able to breathe a little easier - I never did adjust to the elevation, sadly.
 Hubby kept saying "wouldn't this be a beautiful place to retire?".
 Not without an oxygen tank for me!